bxbrenden/four-equations-puzzle/README.md

 This function takes an arbitrary list called `p`.
 In order to grab an item out of a Python list, you refer to the item by its index.
 An index is the numerical label that represents the item's place in the list.
-The first element has an index of 0, so if my list were `[1,2,3]`, the number 2 would be at index 1, and 3 would be at index 2.
+The first element has an index of 0, so if my list were `[1,2,3]`, the number 1 would be at index 0, the number 2 would be at index 1, and 3 would be at index 2.
 Our list is called `p`, so that means the first element in the list is called `p[0]`, and the second one is `p[1]`, and the third is `p[2]`.

 In the code, we assert that `p[0] - p[1] == p[2]`.